 What is the Golden Triangle of Healthy Hair?

 As I’ve spoken about a lot on this blog and my social media platforms, having a healthy protein moisture balance is key to achieving healthy hair.
 And the hydration, shine, bounce, hold, definition, and frizz-free curls that comes with it.
 This protein moisture balance forms the base of The Golden Triangle for Healthy Hair.
 Built on a foundation of regular deep conditioning, and good quality cleansing and conditioning products.
 Using well thought-out, balanced formulations, using good quality ingredients.
 With clarifying at the top of the triangle, essential for healthy hair.

 Not a lot of brands achieve this within their line of products, so you may have to mix and match to suit your hair’s specific needs, and that’s okay.
 Some of the brands that have nailed the protein moisture balance throughout their line is Innersense Organic Beauty – see my full review here.
-You can get 10% off Innersense at The Clean Beauty Edit using code CURLMAVEN.
+Use code CURLMAVEN to get 10% off Innersense at The Clean Beauty Edit in Ireland/EU and 10% off Innersense at Kiyo Beauty in the UK.
 Bounce Curl – see my full review here.
-You can also get 10% off Bounce Curl using code CURLMAVEN.
-And MopTop – review coming soon!

 2 Questions I Always Ask